Journeytojah/ico-dashboard/README.md

 	```
 	* use `npm run clean` to clean the build directory

-3. Run the webpack server for front-end hot reloading.
+3. Run the webpack server for front-end hot reloading. - use `./run_server.sh`

  Smart contract changes do not support hot reloading for now.

 	```
 	npm run start
 	```